lastralab/HomeShh/README.md

 **Purpose**

 The desired end result is to provide an alternative way of being alarmed from the surrounding signals that are often designed for hearing people.
-And also, to avoid external threats (hackers) by making it offline.
+And also, to avoid external threats (hackers) by making it offline and autonomous (without the intervention of a smart device that can also be hacked/lost/stolen).

 **Objectives**

--	Provide a reliable and effective alternative alarm system (not connected to the network).
+-	Provide a reliable and effective alternative alarm system (not connected to any kind of network).
 -	Create a design that will serve as a platform that can be modified for diverse users with different needs.
 -	Create an economical design with minimal financial cost.